 A Beginners Guide To Ranking In Google Maps

 There are many ways that various brands are marketing online today.
 The majority of customers are still using search engines like Google in order to find businesses near them.
-Around 80% of search results are formed with a local intent and this means that many users are interested in visiting a business in their local market while they are searching for it.
+Around 80% of search results are formed with local intent and this means that many users are interested in visiting a business in their local market while they are searching for it.
 If users already have some form of local search intent, capturing some of this traffic in your local market can be an excellent way to get more foot traffic and to build up a greater audience within your market.
 Here are some of the best ways that you can rank a page on Google maps marketing and how to list your page on Google maps as well.

 What Does Google Maps Marketing Mean?